Charles Hinman: Series

-Throughout his career, Hinman has continuously created works in series.
+Throughout his career, Hinman continuously created works in series.
 His early works from the mid-1960s are voluptuous and organic with strongly contrasting hard-edge colors and projecting forms.
 He then moved to a two-dimensional, minimalist and geometric style in the early 1970s.
 By the late 1970s he was exploring the potential of arched "double curved" profiles to shape his canvases.
 These structures became increasingly complex throughout the 1980s, reaching for scale and color in leaf-like arrangements.

-Since 2000, he has returned to a pure and minimal style working with light as much as with color.
+From 2000 on, he has returned to a pure and minimal style working with light as much as with color.
 "A single facet or canvas may have its own color, or the shadow across it may serve as color (…) Sometimes the color solely belongs to the edge of a work, or so it seems, until one notices that Hinman has painted the back (…) He is not just shaping an object, but also taking it out from the wall."

 The Shaped Canvas revisited

 In 1964, the Guggenheim Museum organised the show The Shaped Canvas.
 Laurence Alloway, the curator of the exhibition decided to focus on two-dimensional Minimal works only, de facto excluding three dimensional as well as Pop art works from this movement.
 This initial selection has been questioned and broadened over the years by several retrospective group shows that hosted a wider variety of shaped canvases.
 Frank Stella's 1965 group show Shape and Structure immediately refuted Olloway's position by including Hinman's paintings.
-In 1979, The Visual Arts Museum in New York organised a show named "Shaped Paintings".
+In 1979, The School of Visual Arts Museum in New York organised a show named "Shaped Paintings".
 It opened the scope of the shaped canvas to Pop Art works as well as to three-dimensional shaped canvases.
-Hinman's work was presented alongside that of Kenneth Noland, Ellsworth Kelly, Robert Mangold, Bernard Venet and Tom Wesselmann.
+Hinman's work was presented alongside that of Kenneth Noland, Ellsworth Kelly, Robert Mangold, Bernar Venet, and Tom Wesselmann.
 In 2014, Hinman was included in the group show "Shaped Canvas Revisited" at the Luxembourg and Dayan Gallery in New York.
-This exhibition, which celebrated the fifty years of the original Guggenheim show, places Hinman among the fathers of the shaped canvas movement alongside artists such as Lucio Fontana, Kenneth Noland, Frank Stella and Tom Wesselmann.
+This exhibition, which celebrated the fifty years of the original Guggenheim show, placed Hinman among the fathers of the shaped canvas movement alongside artists such as Lucio Fontana, Kenneth Noland, Frank Stella, and Tom Wesselmann.